Visit Azul.com Support

 • Provided by Azul

-• Azul Vulnerability Detection Web UI and APIs
+• Azul Intelligence Cloud Web UI and APIs

 Java Runtime

-The Java Runtime (being Azul Zulu JRE and/or Azul Zulu Prime JRE) runs within your environment and will never need access to the public internet to exchange data with Azul Vulnerability Detection.
+The Java Runtime (being Azul Zulu JRE and/or Azul Zulu Prime JRE) runs within your environment and will never need access to the public internet to exchange data with Azul Intelligence Cloud.
 The runtime will collect information about the libraries inside the application using the Connected Runtime Service (CRS), a component inside the JVM.
-But only if experimental options are enabled and a valid Forwarder URL has been specified (see Connect to Azul Vulnerability Detection via the Forwarder), CRS will transmit these JVM Meta Data to the Forwarder.
+But only when the argument -XX:AzCRSMode=on or environment variable AZ_CRS_ARGUMENTS are added (for more info, see Connect to Azul Intelligence Cloud via the Forwarder), the runtime will collect information about the libraries inside the application using the Connected Runtime Service (CRS), a component inside the JVM.
+CRS will transmit these data via the Forwarder.

 Note